 - Duke University (J.D. summa cum laude 1997; Order of the Coif and Willis Smith Award for highest grade point average); University of Washington (M.A. in Economics 1994); The University of Texas (B.A. with high honors 1991; Phi Beta Kappa)

-- Massachusetts; New York; District of Columbia; U.S. Supreme Court; U.S. Courts of Appeals for the Second, Third, Fifth, Seventh, Ninth, and Tenth Circuits; and U.S. District Courts for the Southern, Eastern, and Northern Districts of New York
+- New York; Massachusetts; District of Columbia; U.S. Supreme Court; U.S. Courts of Appeals for the Second, Third, Fifth, Seventh, Ninth, and Tenth Circuits; U.S. District Courts for the Southern, Eastern, and Northern Districts of New York and the District of Columbia

 - Assistant to the Solicitor General, U.S. Department of Justice (2004-2005)

-Advisory Committee on the Federal Rules of Evidence (October 2016) — appointed by Chief Justice Roberts to a three-year term
+Advisory Committee on the Federal Rules of Evidence (October 2016-present)

 Massachusetts Lawyers Weekly (2015) — Top Women of Law